 In heavy holiday traffic, under darkening skies, we nearly collided with it.
 A genuine Clown Car.

 Our first stop, as with any decent, respectable trip across the state, was in Ellensburg.
 I drive through a couple of times a year and each time am relieved to see the majestic Thunderbird Motel sign (and the somewhat less impressive motel that accompanies it) still exists.
 I celebrated by buying 2 pounds of ribs and eating all of them in between Ellensburg and Vantage.
-The stomachache was
+The stomachache was so worth it, even if the ribs weren't as good as I remembered them from last time.

 Our first stop was Manito Park, all fresh and clean and damp from the recent rain.
 The lilacs were already past their prime, but the maples and other vegetation were still sporting the tender luminous green of spring.
 It wasn't difficult to envision couples from a century ago, weighed down by corsets and top hats, strolling across the rolling hills and underneath stately pines.